 Piper: I’m like you, Dina.
 I’m weak too.
 I can’t get through this without somebody to touch.
 Without somebody to love.
 Is that because sex numbs the pain?
 Or is it because I’m some evil [sex] monster?
 I don’t know.
 But I do know I was somebody before I came in here.
 I was somebody with a life that I chose for myself.
 And now—now it’s just about getting through the day without crying.
 And I’m scared.
 I’m still scared.
 I’m scared that I’m not myself in here, and I’m scared that I am.
 Other people aren’t the scariest part of prison, Dina, it’s coming face to face with who you really are.
 Because once you’re behind these walls, there’s nowhere to run, even if you could run.
 The truth catches up with you in here, Dina.
 And it’s the truth that’s gonna make you a b**ch.

 There were definitely a few moments in the season that irritated me.
 The psycho, hyper-hypocritical fundamentalist Pennsatucky is the voice of “Christianity” in the show and, although there’s one moving scene where she forces Piper to pray and the prayer comes out semi-sincere, Pennsatucky’s character repeatedly made me roll my eyes and think, “Really??
 Like we haven’t seen enough ignorant, toothless bigots representing Christianity on TV.”
 The last scene also bothered me initially.
 When Piper flies off the handle and beats Pennsatucky (to death?
 To within an inch of her life?
 We’ll have to wait and see), I worried that here the Nancy Botwin archetype was starting to appear—someone who gets involved in something disreputable because they feel they have to and winds up a hardened, unreadable criminal once they start getting their hands dirty (Jenji Kohan also directed Weeds).
 But, the more I’ve thought about it the more I’ve come to see that Piper’s evolution, to the point of this violence, makes sense.
-Her trajectory has brought her face to face the ugliest parts of herself and repelled her loved ones.
+Her trajectory has brought her face to face with the ugliest parts of herself and repelled her loved ones.
 She’s only now becoming aware of how screwed up—and how similar to all the other inmates—she is.
 And while the exploration of our fallen, self-serving state probably won’t happen under the overt religion of the show, I’m sure these themes of remorse, rehabilitation and repentance will continue to evolve in the next season, pushing us outside of our comfort zones and enthralling us at the same time.